• Meeting AP CSP College Board Requirements

 Section 5 — PvP Arena (1v1 Competitive)

-Two players battle head-to-head in a real-time duel.
+Two players battle head-to-head in a real-time duel with server-authoritative collision resolution.
+Auto-matchmaking assigns players to open rooms via get_or_create_open_room(), and a dual-ready system ensures both players confirm before battle starts (pvp_readypvp_battle_start).
 Players are separated by a center wall barrier, using earned bullets as ammo.
 Movement via WASD/arrows, mouse aiming, and click/spacebar to shoot.
-Lives tracked with health bars, chat system for communication, and auto-matchmaking when opponents join.
+The server resolves player-to-player overlap using resolve_player_collision() with a minimum distance of PVP_PLAYER_RADIUS * 2 (56 px).
+Lives tracked with health bars, in-arena chat (pvp_chat_send), tab-away detection (pvp_player_away/pvp_player_returned), authoritative position corrections (pvp_self_position), and aggregate status broadcasting keep all clients in sync.

 Characters & Powerups